bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zhautykov.md

 7. Demonstrated the stability of the Riemann-Roch problem and formulated an algebraic-geometric criterion for the stability of a plane embedded in space over a field of constants.
 8. Developed a geometric approach for the research of irregularized plane equations as well as methods for the description of singularities in plane algebraic equations.

-Born 1 May1911, Village No 2, Kounrad district, Karaganda region, Russian Empire (now Kazakhstan).
-Died 15 May1989, Almaty, Kazakh SSR, USSR (now Kazakhstan).
+Born 1 May 1911, Village No 2, Kounrad district, Karaganda region, Russian Empire (now Kazakhstan).
+Died 15 May 1989, Almaty, Kazakh SSR, USSR (now Kazakhstan).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zhautykov/)